 Meat Probes: Thermometers will have a meat probe that can be inserted into the meat.
 The probe should be easy to use and designed to get accurate readings.

-In some cases, thermometers will have two or more probes.
+In many cases, thermometers will have two or more probes.
 Dual probe thermometers will use one probe to get the meat temperature and the other to get the ambient temperature in the oven.

 Or one probe will do both jobs.
 If your thermometer has several probes, you can use the probes to measure the temperatures of various foods you are cooking.

 Having a clear display is very important.
 A digital display should be easy to read and the numbers and letters should be large enough to read without having to squint.

 The idea is that you want to keep an eye on the temps at all times so you should be able to read the display even if you’re at a distance from the transmitter.

 A good feature to look for is a backlight which makes it easier to see the temperature reading, even in harsh lighting conditions or even if it’s very sunny out.

 The thermometer needs to alert you when the temperature rises or drops in the smoker.
 So, there should be a loud, audible alarm system.

 If the device connects via an app, it should alert you on your smartphone or tablet via visible or audible alerts.

 Look for a thermometer with a beeping alarm sound that is easy to distinguish among other noises in your backyard or other electronic devices.